Human Torch (android): The Torch

-At the beginning of Dark Reign, the recently resurrected Toro is captured by A.I.M. during an attempt to kill the Mad Thinker.
+At the beginning of the "Dark Reign" storyline, the recently resurrected Toro is captured by A.I.M. during an attempt to kill the Mad Thinker.
 Initial experimentation on Toro makes the Mad Thinker realize that he can reconstruct the Torch.
 A.I.M. steals the Torch's body from Arlington National Cemetery for experimentation.

-After the Mad Thinker and A.I.M. spent months experimenting on the Torch's corpse and on the captive Toro they are able to resurrect the Torch, but it seems all memories of his past have disappeared.
-The Mad Thinker gains complete control of the Torch using "Compound D", a synthetic molecule he adapted from the Torch's cells (H42N2C2O6), which he dubs "Horton cells".
+After the Mad Thinker and A.I.M. spend months experimenting on the Torch's corpse and on the captive Toro they are able to resurrect the Torch, but his memories have disappeared.
+The Mad Thinker gains control of the Torch using "Compound D", a synthetic molecule he adapted from the Torch's cells (H42N2C2O6), which he dubs "Horton cells".
 Meanwhile, Toro's powers begin to manifest themselves again and a startling discovery proves that Toro's mutation may have been created as a result of his mother working for Horton.

-Torch is now a weapon of mass destruction, and quickly reduces an entire town to debris, killing everyone and everything in sight after destroying several Estonian air force jets.
+The Thinker uses the Torch as a weapon of mass destruction to destroy an Estonian town.
 An escape attempt by Toro damages the control mechanism and sets the Torch free.
-He immediately returns to the A.I.M. carrier and he begins murdering everyone in sight (again).
+He returns to the A.I.M. carrier and begins murdering everyone in sight.
 The Mad Thinker reveals that he has managed to synthesize more of the Compound D which can interact with living organisms and control them.
-As he teleports to safety from the Torch killing spree the compound starts pouring into the ocean.
+As he teleports to safety the compound pours into the ocean.
 It reaches an Atlantean settlement below, as it was being visited by Namor, and infects the population.

 As the Compound D infection spreads through New York, the Torch battles an infected Sub-Mariner and learns the nature of Compound D after Sub-Mariner attempts to infect him.
 Sub-Mariner is defeated and while Reed Richards can create an antidote, he cannot create enough of it fast enough.
-The Torch, Toro, and Johnny Storm team up and attack the Mad Thinker's base and the Thinker at first refuses to cooperate until the Torch threatens that he will scorch the Earth clean to defeat Compound D, starting with the Thinker.
-The Thinker realizes that the Torch is telling the truth as the Torch's emotions, memories, and humanity are still recovering from his recent demise and restoration and provides the antidote but warns them of it and teleports away.
-The antidote is released and all infected victims are cured but Reed Richards determines that the antidote breaks down all Horton cells, not just Compound D and that the Torch has only a few days before he is destroyed.
+The Torch, Toro, and Johnny Storm team up and attack the Mad Thinker's base and the Thinker at first refuses to cooperate until the Torch threatens that he will scorch the Earth clean, starting with the Thinker.
+The Thinker realizes the Torch's memories are returning, and provides the antidote before teleporting away.
+The antidote is released and all infected victims are cured, but Reed Richards determines that the antidote breaks down all Horton cells, not just Compound D and that the Torch has only a few days before he is destroyed.